B-HemanthKumar/Blog-App-MERN-Stack/README.md

-# Blog-App-MERN-Stack
+### Blog-App-MERN-Stack
 It is an MERN Stack Blog app.
 Where user can use CRUD operations and password created by user is hashed

+NOTE: DISABLE CORS IN BROWSER FOR SMOOTH FUNCTIONING OF THE APPLICATION / CLONE THE REPOSITORY AND USE PORT NO : 3000 FOR FRONTEND SIDE(CLIENT), PORT NO : 5000 FOR BACKEND SIDE(SERVER)

 How to run this project: